 Witness the Signing

 In this step, the notary witnesses the signing of the document.
-The signer must sign the document in the presence of the notary to validate the process.
-The notary ensures that the signer signs willingly and understands the contents of the document.
+The signer must sign the document in the notary’s presence to validate the process.
+The notary ensures the signer signs willingly and understands the document’s contents.
 This step is critical for affirming the document’s legitimacy.

 Complete the Notarial Certificate

 Finally, the notary completes the notarial certificate.
-This involves filling out the notarial acknowledgment or jurat, including essential details like the date and location of the signing, and then applying their official seal or stamp.
-The certificate serves as proof that the document has been notarized properly, signifying its authenticity and credibility.
+This involves filling out the notarial acknowledgement or jurat, including essential details like the date and location of the signing, and then applying their official seal or stamp.
+The certificate proves the document has been appropriately notarized, signifying its authenticity and credibility.

-Engaging in these steps meticulously enhances the document’s legal standing, ensuring that all parties involved are protected and that the document can be trusted by courts and other legal entities.
+Engaging in these steps meticulously enhances the document’s legal standing, ensuring that all parties are protected and that courts and other legal entities can trust the document.

 Types of Notarizations

 Notarizations vary to address different legal needs.
-Common types include acknowledgments, jurats, and copy certifications.
+Common types include acknowledgements, jurats, and copy certifications.
 Each type has specific purposes and procedures, ensuring document authenticity and legal standing.

-Acknowledgments confirm that the signer appeared before the notary and acknowledged executing the document willingly.
+Acknowledgements confirm that the signer appeared before the notary and acknowledged executing the document willingly.
 The notary verifies the identity of the signer using government-issued photo identification.
-Once confirmed, the notary makes a record of the acknowledgment and applies their official seal or stamp.
-This type is commonly used for deeds, powers of attorney, and other documents requiring clear demonstration of the signer’s intent.
+Once confirmed, the notary records the acknowledgement and applies their official seal or stamp.
+This type is commonly used for deeds, powers of attorney, and other documents requiring a clear demonstration of the signer’s intent.

 Jurats